REVERB-FL: Server-Side Adversarial and Reserve-Enhanced Federated Learning for Robust Audio Classification: Methodology

 where $s=1,\ldots,r$, $(\mathbf{X}_r^{(s)},y_r^{(s)})\in\mathcal{D}_r$ are mini-batches, $\eta_r$ is the server learning rate, and the final model $\theta^{(t+1)} = \theta^{(t+1,r)}$ is broadcast to clients.
 Here $r$ corresponds to one epoch over $\mathcal{D}_r$ (see Sec.~\ref{sec:exp_setup}).
 This reserve update corrects bias accumulated from non-IID or poisoned client updates and provides an additional descent step that stabilizes convergence.

 \paragraph*{(ii) Adversarial augmentation} To further enhance robustness, the server generates adversarial variants $\tilde{\mathbf{X}}_r$ of reserve inputs $\mathbf{X}_r$ using the attacks defined in Sec.~\ref{subsec:attacks}.
 Each clean example $(\mathbf{X}_r,y_r)$ in the mini-batch is augmented with its adversarial variant $(\tilde{\mathbf{X}}_r,y_r)$ before reserve retraining, where $\tilde{\mathbf{X}}_r$ is generated using the attacks from Sec.~\ref{subsec:attacks}.
 This augmentation implicitly regularizes the model to maintain correct predictions within the perturbation neighborhood, providing adversarial invariance at the aggregation level without altering client-side computation.
 We evaluate reserve retraining with clean data only (Retrain (No Poison)), single-attack augmentation (Retrain (FGSM), Retrain (PGD), Retrain (AWGN)), and mixed augmentation (Retrain (All Adversarial)).
 Furthermore, note that at the client-level, the poisoning method can vary by client and between rounds.
 Thus, at the server, we do not make any assumptions about which clients trained on poisoned data or subsequently the poisoning approach used.
 Our complete training framework of REVERB-FL is summarized in Algorithm~\ref{alg:reverb}.
+While a fully adaptive adversary aware of the reserve-set mechanism is not evaluated here, robustness under unknown and varying adversarial strategies is assessed in Sec.~\ref{results} through two complementary evaluations: (i) cross-attack evaluation, where each retraining configuration is tested against mismatched attack types (e.g., Retrain (FGSM) evaluated under PGD poisoning), and (ii) mixed-attack evaluation, where each adversarial client randomly applies one of FGSM, PGD, or AWGN per round, simulating a heterogeneous adversarial population with no fixed strategy.